weecology/lab-manual/content/docs/uf-bureaucracy/travel.md

 If you are requesting the $21/day per diem, which is what we usually do, you also need to email Jen and state that you are requesting that per diem and you are aware it is lower than the other option.

+### Step 7

-**Step 7**: Confirm Travel Expense Report is in the system
+Confirm Travel Expense Report is in the system:

     Login to my.ufl.edu and click on Main Menu -> My Self Service -> Travel and Expenses -> Expense Reports -> View
     Leave everything blank and click Search to view all expense reports.

+### Step 8

-**Step 8**: Print the travel expense report signature page from my.ufl.edu (or the one emailed to you) and email signed version to WECFiscal@ifas.ufl.edu
+Print the travel expense report signature page from my.ufl.edu (or the one emailed to you) and email signed version to WECFiscal@ifas.ufl.edu:

     On the page for the expense report click View Printable Version -> Print Expense Report
     Current consensus is it only needs the Employee Signature